tupui/batman/doc/tutorial.rst

 .. seealso:: For other *optimization functions*, read more at `this website <http://www.sfu.ca/~ssurjano/optimization.html>`_.

-Create the case for JPOD
+Create the case for BATMAN
-""""""""""""""""""""""""
+""""""""""""""""""""""""""

-For each snapshot, JPOD will copy the content of ``data`` and add a new folder ``batman-data`` which contains a single file ``header.py``.
+For each snapshot, BATMAN will copy the content of ``data`` and add a new folder ``batman-data`` which contains a single file ``header.py``.
 The content of this file is updated per snapshot and it only contains the input parameters to change for the current simulation.
-Hence, to use Michalewicz's function with JPOD, we need to have this file read to gather input parameters.
+Hence, to use Michalewicz's function with BATMAN, we need to have this file read to gather input parameters.

 Aside from the simulation code and this headers, there is a ``data/script.sh``.
-It is this script that is launched by JPOD.
+It is this script that is launched by BATMAN.
 Once it is completed, the computation is considered as finished.
 Thus, this script manages an AVBP launch, calls a python script, etc.

 In the end, the quantity of interest has to be written in tecplot format within the repository ``cfd-output-data``.